What Business Entities Need an EIN?

 Limited liability companies (LLCs) are a type of entity created by state statute.
 They’re separate legal entities that must register with their state to form; they can be owned by one member (called a single-member LLC) or multiple members (multi-member LLCs).
 LLCs enjoy flexible ownership, easy maintenance, and limited liability protection.

 Not all LLCs need an EIN, but many do.
 Any LLC that has more than one member, has employees, owes excise tax, or has a Keogh plan must get an EIN.
-Some single-member LLCs can opt not to get an EIN, but many find it helpful to get one so they can obtain a business bank account (not all banks require an EIN for a single-member LLC, but many do).
+Some EIN for single-member LLCs can opt not to get an EIN, but many find it helpful to get one so they can obtain a business bank account (not all banks require an EIN for a single-member LLC, but many do).

 Corporations are business structures that are owned by shareholders and governed by a board of directors.
 They’re a popular entity choice because they allow for personal asset protection and start-up capital by selling shares.
 Corporations are separate legal entities from their owners.